 Immigration and Visas

 Unless you currently hold another immigration status that permits you to study in the United States, you will need to apply for either an F-1 or J-1 visa before beginning your program at DU.
-The Office of International Admission (OIA) or International Student and Scholar Services (ISSS) will issue the appropriate certificate of eligibility document to you shortly after your application for admission is approved.
-You will need to present this document at a U.S. consulate or embassy when applying for a U.S. visa.
+International Student and Scholar Services (ISSS) will issue the appropriate certificate of eligibility document to you shortly after your application for admission is approved and all the requested documents have been received.
+You will need to present the certificate of eligibility (I-20 or DS-2019) at a U.S. consulate or embassy when applying for a U.S. visa.

 Acquiring F-1 or J-1 Status